wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 ### Best Practices for 3rd Party Tracing Systems

-If you are using Jaeger, verify that number of generated span names will result in fewer than 1000 unique span-source pairs.
-If necessary, arrange for Jaeger to reduce the number of span names it generates.
+If you are using Jaeger, verify that the number of generated span names will result in fewer than 1000 unique span-source pairs.
+If necessary, fix Jaeger instrumentation to produce fewer span names.

 ## Custom Span Tags Best Practices